On supported deformations and birational isotriviality: Supported deformations implies birational fibers

-\begin{thm} Let $f\colon X\to B$ be a semistable fibration with fibers of general type.
-Assume that there exists a calibrated volume detecting subspace defining a divisor $\sD$.
-If the foliation $\sF$ is tangent to the divisor $\sD$ then the general fibers of $f\colon X\to B$ are birational. \end{thm} \begin{proof} The morphism $h\colon X\to Y$ obtained in Proposition \ref{esisteY} is constant on the leaves of the foliation $\sF$ and the general leaf is of dimension $n+1-k.$.
-Moreover, since $\sF$ is tangent to $\sD$ then $h(\sD)$ is at most a divisor in $Y$.
-Hence we denote by $Z\subset Y$ the Zariski closed given by the image $h(\sD)$ and by the locus of singular values of the morphism $h\colon X\to Y$.
+\begin{thm}[Main Theorem] Let $f\colon X\to B$ be a semistable fibration with fibers of general type.
+Assume that there exist a volume detecting subspace $U$ with associated divisor $\sD$ such that $h^0(X_b,\sO_{X_b}(D_b))=1$ for general $b$.
+If $\xi_b$ is supported on $D_b$ for general $b$ and $\sD$ is invariant under $\sF$ then the general fibers of $f\colon X\to B$ are birational. \end{thm} \begin{rmk} Before starting the proof, we note that the hypothesis on $\sD$, that is its invariance under $\sF$ and the fact that $h^0(X_b,\sO_{X_b}(D_b))=1$ for general $b$, are natural conditions for the birationality of the general fibers as we have seen in Remark \ref{necessarie}. \end{rmk} \begin{proof} The morphism $h\colon X\to Y$ obtained in Proposition \ref{esisteY} is constant on the leaves of the foliation $\sF$ and the general leaf is of dimension $n+1-k.$ Moreover, since the horizontal divisor $\sD$ is invariant under $\sF$, ${h(\sD)}$ is at most a divisor in $Y$.
+We denote by $Z\subset Y$ the proper Zariski closed subset containing $h(\sD)$ and the locus of singular values of $h$.